 (A minor motor vehicle violation such as failing to a make a full stop at a traffic signal need not be reported to the Superintendent.)

-Conviction for a felony sex crime or as a violent offender as defined in KRS 17.165; or
+Conviction for a felony sex crime or as a violent offender as defined in KRS 17.165;

+Failure to notify the Superintendent if the classified employee has been found by the Cabinet for Health and Family Services to have abused or neglected a child, and if the employee has waived the right to appeal such a substantiated finding or the finding has been upheld upon appeal; or

 Other criminal or moving vehicle violation, as determined by Superintendent/ designee to bear a reasonable relationship to the ability of the individual to perform the job.

 NOTE: 702 KAR 5:080 requires bus drivers to report to the Superintendent/designee any violations falling under points five through eight (5-8) above.